Kazakhstan Continues its Ambitious Plans for Renewable Power Capacity Increase and Pursues Clean Energy Leadership Position Among the CIS States

-KEGOC JSC, acting as the transmission system operator (TSO) of the UES (Unified Electric Power System of the Republic of Kazakhstan), owning and managing the assets of the NES (National Electric Grid), completed and commissioned two important projects last year, one of which is in the Pavlodar region: strengthening communication Pavlodar energy center with the electricity system.
+KEGOC JSC, acting as the transmission system operator (TSO) of the UES (Unified Electric Power System of the Republic of Kazakhstan), owning and managing the assets of the NES (National Electric Grid), completed and commissioned two important projects last year, one of which is in the Pavlodar region: strengthening communication Pavlodar energy centre with the electricity system.

 The second KEGOC project is the construction of a 220 kV Tulkubas-Burnoye overhead line (OHL).
-The construction of a power transmission line between the HV substations Tulkubas-Tyag and Burnoye -Tyag within the framework of the project “Modernization of the NES Stage II” is of great importance for increasing the reliability of power supply to the Zhambyl and Turkestan energy centers, and also increases the overall transmission capacity of electric power in the southern regions of the country.
+The construction of a power transmission line between the HV substations Tulkubas-Tyag and Burnoye -Tyag within the framework of the project “Modernization of the NES Stage II” is of great importance for increasing the reliability of power supply to the Zhambyl and Turkestan energy centres, and also increases the overall transmission capacity of electric power in the southern regions of the country.

 Current Renewable Power Market Situation in the Republic of Kazakhstan

-Chart 2: Cumulative Installed Capacity of Renewable Power Plants in Kazakhstan (in MW) 2013 ÷ 2019 (excluding hydro power); Source: Renewable Market Watch™
+Chart 2: Cumulative Installed Capacity of Renewable Power Plants in Kazakhstan (in MW) 2013 ÷ 2019 (excluding hydropower); Source: Renewable Market Watch™

 In 2019, 21 new renewable energy power plants were commissioned.
 For renewable energy projects, the total amount of attracted investments amounted to 613 million US dollars, and the number of renewable energy facilities was 90 in total.
 Looking at statistics data, in 2019, the installed renewable energy capacity in Kazakhstan doubled: from 531MW in 2018 to 1,050MW in 2019, reported the Renewable Market Watch™.